DishaMT19/DS_AI_Internship/README.md

 - Comparative analysis using bar charts
 - Combining multiple charts using subplots
 - Layout adjustment and dashboard-style visualization design
 - Improving readability with titles, labels, and legends
+- Purpose and importance of Exploratory Data Analysis (EDA)
+- Statistical summaries for understanding data distribution
+- Visualization techniques for univariate analysis
+- Identifying relationships using bivariate analysis
+- Correlation measurement and interpretation
+- Detecting and handling outliers in datasets